mwalker-tmd/IaC-Demo/README.md

 create an EKS cluster.
 The worker nodes were unable to join the cluster though.
 It was while researching how to correct this issue that I found Anton's tutorial.
 After verifying the final version of the tutorial results in successfully creating an EKS cluster, I decided to start over and follow his tutorial to completion, applying the best practices I have learned along the way (using variables, static code analysis, build and tear down validations, etc.).
+I also established a process which uses best practices for iterative code development (see the _Getting Started --> Process_ section below).

 I have documented the final issue in [Issue #6](https://github.com/mwalker-tmd/IaC-Demo/issues/6).
 The last commit of the code for this first attempt is [Commit e91e054](https://github.com/mwalker-tmd/IaC-Demo/commit/e91e0544bb2cba39a617c7cad0d7130f906138f5).